 Professor Rutherford and her team from King’s College London will use sophisticated MRI scanning to understand how the brain develops in babies in the womb and after birth.
 The detailed pictures they collect will let them precisely measure the growth of the brain, as well as details about its structure and function during this crucial period of early life.
 They will also study cells in the lab to understand some of the processes that are altered in Down’s Syndrome.

 People with Down’s Syndrome can have complex and life-long complications associated with the condition.
 Professor Rutherford hopes this research will better enable clinicians to provide families with tailored information about the level of learning disability children are likely to face.
-This will help to give children with Down’s syndrome the best chance of fulfilling their potential.
+This will help to give these children the best chance of fulfilling their potential.

 Researcher: Mary Rutherford